-Faith is often incorrectly spoken of as if it were a synonym for belief or wishful thinking, when in fact it is the very essence of what makes humans different to the other species of physical life on this planet.
+Faith is often incorrectly spoken of as if it were a synonym for belief or wishful thinking, when in fact it is the very essence of what makes humans different from other species of physical life on this planet.

-The following provides us with a little insight to how various translators of the Greek have thought to shed light on the meaning of what faith might be:
+The following provides us with some insight into how various translators of the Greek have attempted to shed light on the meaning of what faith might be:

 - Now faith is the assurance (title deed, confirmation) of things hoped for (divinely guaranteed), and the evidence of things not seen [the conviction of their reality—faith comprehends as fact what cannot be experienced by the physical senses].
 (Amplified Bible)